List of modern great powers: United Kingdom (1588–)

 After victory in the First World War, the Empire gained control of territories such as Tanzania and Namibia from the German Empire, and Iraq and Palestine (including the Transjordan) from the Ottoman Empire.
-By this point in 1920 the British empire had grown to become the largest empire in history, controlling approximately 25% of the world's land surface and 25% of the world's population.
+By this point in 1920, the British Empire had become the largest empire in history, controlling approximately 25% of the world's land area and 25% of its population.
 It covered about 36.6 e6km2.
 Because of its magnitude, it was often referred to as "the empire on which the sun never sets".

-The political and social changes and economic disruption in the United Kingdom and throughout the world caused by the First World War, followed only two decades later by the Second World War, caused the Empire to gradually break up as colonies were given independence.
-Much of the reason the Empire ceased was because many colonies by the mid-20th century were no longer as undeveloped as at the arrival of British control nor as dependent and social changes throughout the world during the first half of the 20th century gave rise to national identity.
+The political, social, and economic changes and disruptions in the United Kingdom and throughout the world caused by the First World War, followed only two decades later by the Second World War, led the Empire to break up as colonies were gradually granted independence.
+Much of the reason the Empire ceased was that, by the mid-20th century, many colonies were no longer as undeveloped or as dependent as they had been at the arrival of British control.
+Social changes worldwide in the first half of the 20th century gave rise to national identity.
 The British Government, reeling from the economic cost of two successive world wars and changing social attitudes towards being an empire, felt it could no longer afford to maintain it if the country were to recover economically, pay for the newly created welfare state, and fight the newly emerged Cold War with the Soviet Union.

 The influence and power of the British Empire dropped dramatically after the Second World War, especially after the Partition of India in 1947 and the Suez Crisis in 1956.
 The Commonwealth of Nations is the successor to the Empire, where the United Kingdom is an equal member with all other states.